emmamoran123/atmotrack/PRD_Final.md

 ## 1. Product Overview

-AtmoTrack is a prototype digital companion designed to explore how gastrointestinal motility data and symptom patterns could be translated into practical support for patients using GLP-1 medications.
-While therapies such as semaglutide and tirzepatide can be highly effective, gastrointestinal side effects are a common reason for discontinuation, often without sufficient tools to help patients understand or manage them.
+AtmoTrack is a prototype digital companion designed to explore how gastrointestinal symptom patterns, dosing context, and (eventually) objective motility data could be translated into practical support for patients using GLP-1 medications such as semaglutide and tirzepatide.
+While these therapies can be life-changing, gastrointestinal side effects are a common reason for discontinuation, often without sufficient tools to help patients understand or manage them.

-The product focuses on bridging this gap by combining symptom and dosing inputs with an AI-powered interface that provides dietary guidance, symptom interpretation, and educational context around GLP-1-related motility changes.
-For patients, AtmoTrack offers simple, non-medical guidance to help manage day-to-day symptoms.
-For clinicians and researchers, it conceptually demonstrates how structured symptom data and future motility measurements could support better adherence and regimen monitoring.
+The current prototype focuses on patient-facing support through symptom logging, dosing tracking, and AI-assisted interpretation that provides dietary guidance and educational context around GLP-1-related motility changes.
+Rather than functioning as a medical decision tool, AtmoTrack demonstrates how structured inputs and generative AI can help make complex physiological effects more understandable and actionable for everyday use by patients.

-AI in AtmoTrack functions as a translation layer rather than a clinical decision-maker.
-It is intentionally constrained to provide general lifestyle guidance and explanations, while avoiding diagnosis, treatment recommendations, or medication adjustments.
-The prototype serves as a proof-of-concept for how clinically validated motility data could eventually be made more actionable and accessible without introducing undue clinical risk.
+AI in AtmoTrack is intentionally constrained to act as a translation and guidance layer.
+It provides general lifestyle and dietary suggestions while avoiding diagnosis, treatment decisions, or medication recommendations.
+The product serves as a proof-of-concept for how clinically validated motility data could eventually be incorporated into safer, more supportive digital experiences.

 ---